-As administrative boundaries are considered to be of gr significance has advice been sought from Landgate be submission? fore proce eding wi th the Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory ÷ ÷ i Recognition and use of Aboriginal names ÷ ÷ i Dual naming ; ; i Consultation with the public - - ; Provided evidence of objections - - ; If this is an approval request for a new administrative be meet the necessary lot and size requirements? oundary, does the area Is the administrative boundary situated on land administered by another government agency?
+As administrative boundaries are considered to be of greater than local significance has advice been sought from Landgate before proceeding with the submission?

+Does the submission name conform to the policies in Section 1?

+Yes No N/A

+Language

+Recognising the public interest

+Ensuring public safety Cardinal

+Assigning

+the complete extent to the feature

+use of commemorative names

+Name is not discriminatory

+Recognition and use of Aboriginal names

+Dual naming

+Consultation with the public

+Provided evidence of objections

+If this is an approval request for a new administrative boundary, does the area meet the necessary lot and size requirements?

+Is the administrative boundary situated on land administered by another government agency?
 Is it situated on land that is privately owned or part of a commercial area?
 Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a member include sufficient background information on why the na change would be appropriate?
-(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
-(See Section 9) Is the name of Aboriginal origin?
-If so, have the relevant Aboriginal groups been consulted and provided their consent (See Sections 7 and 9) Have the relevant policies been complied with?
+(See Section 9)

+If the naming submission originally came from a member of the public, does it include sufficient background information on why the name and/or boundary change would be appropriate?
+(See Section 9)

+If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
+(See Section 9)

+Is the name of Aboriginal origin?
+If so, have the relevant Aboriginal groups been consulted and provided their consent (See Sections 7 and 9)

+Have the relevant policies been complied with?
 If not, is consultation required with emergency service response and other service providers?

-Have the relevant residents, ratepayers and businesse s been co nsulted?
+Have the relevant residents, ratepayers and businesses been consulted?

 Have objections received during public consultation been addressed?

-Has a report on the naming proposal been discussed a councillors prior to lodgement with Landgate?
-OR nd signed l off by al l If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+Has a report on the naming proposal been discussed and signed off by all councillors prior to lodgement with Landgate?
+OR If a delegation of authority has been used, have details of the relevant officer been officially provided to Landgate?